Founded as Britain's first residential institution for the higher education of women, Girton understands that excellence is about inclusion.

 - Around one in four home students qualifies for the Cambridge Bursary Scheme, which - thanks to the generosity of benefactors and alumni - this College is able to support.
 Students in financial difficulty may also apply to a College hardship fund.

-- Every student has their own tutor linking them to a wide range of welfare and support services; we are on call 24/7 throughout the term.
+- Every student has their own College Tutor linking them to a wide range of welfare and support services; we are on call 24/7 throughout the term.